 Recruitment teams.
 The Enrollment Services Department fields University recruitment teams.
-Each team, typically composed of four or five students, represents the University through drama, music, and preaching in churches, camps, and conventions.
-Membership is by audition.
+Each team, typically composed of four or five students, represents the University at various churches, camps, and conventions.
 Contact the Admissions Office for more information.

 Student Services

 Automobiles and parking.
 Like most campuses, parking space is limited.
 Thus, the following areas have been designated: